terralang/terra/release/share/terra/README.md

 Building Terra
 ==============

 If the binary releases are not appropriate, then you can also build Terra from source.
-Terra uses LLVM 3.5, Clang 3.5 (the C/C++ frontend for LLVM), and LuaJIT 2.0.5 -- a tracing-JIT for Lua code.
+Terra uses LLVM, Clang (the C/C++ frontend for LLVM), and LuaJIT 2.0.5 -- a tracing-JIT for Lua code.
 Terra will download and compile LuaJIT for you, but you will need to install Clang and LLVM.

+### Supported LLVM Versions ###

+Terra supports the following LLVM versions:

+  * LLVM 3.4
+  * LLVM 3.5 (tested in Travis, supports debug info)
+  * LLVM 3.6
+  * LLVM 3.7
+  * LLVM 3.8 (used frequently, tested in Travis)
+  * LLVM 3.9 (used frequently)

 ### Windows ###

 For instructions on installing Terra in Windows see this [readme](https://github.com/zdevito/terra/blob/master/msvc/README.md).
-You will need a built copy of LLVM and Clang 3.5, as well as a copy of the LuaJIT sources.
+You will need a built copy of LLVM and Clang, as well as a copy of the LuaJIT sources.

 ### Linux/OSX ###